Three Golden Rules of Accounting - Overview, Types, Benefits

 1. Personal Account:

-The rule related to Personal account states debit the receiver and credit the giver.
-In other words, if a person receives something, receiver’s account shall be debited and if a person gives something, giver’s account shall be credited.
+The rule related to the Personal account states that debits are made to the receiver and credits are made to the giver.
+In other words, if a person receives something, the receiver’s account shall be debited, and if a person gives something, the giver’s account shall be credited.

-Personal accounts are recording transaction with persons or firms.
-Those accounts recording transactions, which don’t affect particular person, but effects business in general, are called impersonal accounts.
+Personal accounts record transactions with individuals or businesses.
+Those accounts that record transactions that don’t affect a particular person but affect the business in general are called impersonal accounts.
 Personal accounts may be further classified into three categories:

 • Natural Personal Account